John C. Heenan

-John Camel Heenan, also known as the Benicia Boy (2 May 1834 – 28 October 1873) was an American bare-knuckle prize fighter.
+John Camel Heenan (May 2, 1834 – October 28, 1873), also known as the Benicia Boy, was an American bare-knuckle prize fighter.
 Though highly regarded, he had only three formal fights in his career, losing two and drawing one.

 Heenan is best remembered for his second contest, when he traveled to England to fight British champion Tom Sayers.
 The bout ended in chaos when spectators broke into the ring and the police intervened.
 The referee finally called a draw.
 The Benicia Boy came home to a hero's welcome, but later returned to England, where he had just one more fight, losing controversially to new British champion Tom King.
-Heenan died at Green River Station, Wyoming Territory in October 1873, and is buried at St Agnes Cemetery, Albany, New York.
+Heenan died at Green River Station, Wyoming Territory in October 1873, and is buried at St Agnes Cemetery in Menands, near Albany, New York.

 Early years

-John Camel Heenan was born on 2 May 1834 in West Troy (now Watervliet) on the Hudson River.
+John Camel Heenan was born on May 2, 1834 in West Troy (now Watervliet) on the Hudson River.
 The family had emigrated from Templemore, County Tipperary, Ireland shortly before, and after receiving an elementary education, the boy began work at Watervliet Arsenal, where his father, Timothy Heenan was also employed.

 At the age of seventeen, Heenan crossed the continent to California, which had become a lawless and chaotic place following the 1849 gold rush.
 There is no detailed record of what he did there, but the New York Clipper reports he was a local celebrity as a powerful boxer, and had proved uniformly successful in fights in private bar rooms.
 During his time in California he was also known to have spent some time in the workshop of the Pacific Mail Steamship Company in Benicia, which served as state capital in 1853–54.

 Six feet two inches tall, and weighing around 190 pounds, his strength and endurance became legendary, and his success in many casual brawls earned him the nickname Benicia Boy.
 Spotting his talent, itinerant English trainer Jim Cusick took him to New York, where it might best be exploited.
 He was reported to have taken up residence in New York in the fall of 1857.

 Prize ring career

-The prize ring was in fact outlawed, but on 10 December 1857, Heenan fought a legal exhibition bout against Joe Coburn at the National Hall, Canal Street.
+The prize ring was in fact outlawed, but on December 10, 1857, Heenan fought a legal exhibition bout against Joe Coburn at the National Hall, Canal Street.
 He made a living as a "shoulder hitter" – a strong-arm man who might be hired for enforcement or protection in the seamy and often violent worlds of New York business and politics.
 His efforts earned him a sinecure in the New York Customs House.